Optimal stable Ornstein-Uhlenbeck regression: Local likelihood asymptotic

 satisfies exactly the same integral equation as in \eqref{soureg:model} except that $\theta = (\lam,\mu,\beta,\sig)$ is replaced by

 ($\beta$ is unchanged), $X_t$ by $X^T_t:=X_{tT}$, and $J_t$ by $J^T_t := T^{-1/\beta}J_{tT}$:

 Note that $(J^T_t)_{t\in[0,1]}$ defines the standard $\beta$-stable {\lp}.
 This indeed shows that we may set $T\equiv 1$ in the virtual (model) world without loss of generality.
-Of course, this is impossible for diffusion type (Wiener driven) models where we cannot consistently estimate the drift coefficient unless we let the terminal sampling time $T$ tend to infinity. \end{enumerate} \end{rem}
+This is impossible for diffusion-type models where we cannot consistently estimate the drift coefficient unless we let the terminal sampling time $T$ tend to infinity. \end{enumerate} \end{rem}

+\begin{rem}\normalfont The present framework allows us to do unit-period-wise, for example, day-by-day inference for both trend and scale structures, providing a sequence of period-wise estimates with theoretically valid approximate confidence sets.
+This, though informally, suggests an aspect of change-point analysis in high-frequency data: if we have high-frequency sample over $[k-1,k]$ for $k=1,\dots,[T]$, then we can construct a sequence of estimators $\{\tes(k)\}_{k=1}^{[T]}$; then it would be possible in some way to reject the constancy of $\theta$ over $[0,[T]]$ if $k\mapsto \tes(k)$ ($k=1,\dots,[T]$) is not likely to stay unchanged. \end{rem}